 Management of clothes moths

-Clothes moth control should begin with thorough cleaning.
-Infested items that can not be discarded should be dry-cleaned or washed in hot soapy water and dried at high temperature.
+Clothes moth control should begin with a thorough cleaning.
+Infested items that can not be discarded should be dry-cleaned or washed in hot soapy water and dried at high temperatures.
 Thorough vacuum cleaning will remove most of the larvae and eliminate loose hair or lint that may be infested.
 Special attention should be given to cracks, crevices, corners and underneath objects.
 If carpet is infested it will probably be necessary to lift the carpeting for cleaning and treatment.

 Residual household insecticides can be used to treat cracks, crevices and other areas after the infested materials have been removed or cleaned.
 Follow label directions.
 For more information on insecticides please see this article.
-While this can be a do-it-yourself project you may wish to hire a pest control operator for a single application plus follow up on an as needed basis.
-Contact a carpeting company concerning treatment of valuable wool rugs and carpets
+While this can be a do-it-yourself project you may wish to hire a pest control operator for a single application plus follow-up on an as needed basis.
+Contact a carpeting company concerning the treatment of valuable wool rugs and carpets

 Do you live in Iowa and have an insect you would like identified?